cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Workbreakdown

-Arijit and Ritesh worked on data processing and designing the Machine learning Algorithms.
+Arijit and Ritesh worked on data processing,Data exploration and designing the Machine learning Algorithms.
+We both have brainstromed on visualizing data.
+Arijit worked on Azure cloud and creating web service and Ritesh worked on Docker image creation on local machine.
+We both worked on comparing performance benchmarks.
+Compared the time running on AWS cloud to prepare the time comparision chart and project report.